vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 ## 5. Dependency Inversion Principle
 The name refers to the inversion of the traditional dependency direction, where high-level modules depend on low-level modules.<br>
-DIP states that high-level modules should not depend on low-level modules, but both should depend on their abstractions, so that high level modules can work regardless of changes to their low level modules.<br>
+DIP states that high-level modules should not depend on low-level modules, but their abstraction, so that high level modules can work regardless of changes to their low level modules.<br>
-#### Result:
+#### Primary advantage:
-Loose coupling, High cohesion
+Loose coupling(abstract common interface)
 ### Example of not obeying DIP
 ![image](https://github.com/vacu9708/Fundamental-knowledge/assets/67142421/498b3955-7209-4879-90fa-cd860c5f5152)